Do you struggle with achieving visibility at work?

 - Start conversations.
 Don’t hesitate to initiate conversations or ask well-thought-out questions.

-💡 For more on how to get the right message across at work, be sure to check out our blog post on how to improve your work message skills.
+For more on how to get the right message across at work, be sure to check out our blog post on the topic:

 Timing is everything — and nobody understands this better than remote workers that juggle multitasking across multiple roles on a regular basis.

-We all understand the importance of consistent communication and collaboration when working on increasing our visibility at work as remote workers.
-This is how we get noticed and recognized by our managers, and it also improves relationship building with our coworkers.
+We all understand the importance of regular communication and collaboration when working on increasing our visibility at work.
+This is how we get noticed and recognized by our managers, and it also improves relationship-building with our coworkers.

-However, it’s equally important to mind the timing of these conversations and teamwork.
+However, it’s equally important to mind the timing of these conversations.

 Consider syncing your hours with your teammates and managers to ensure everyone is up to date on vital tasks and projects.

 This can be particularly challenging for teams working across time zones.
 In that case, try to schedule bi-weekly catch-up sessions at a time that works for all team members.

 Another great way to optimize communication and collaboration with teams across time zones is to make sure to always keep your availability status updated to let your coworkers know when to expect your response.